 It’s possible to heal your leaky gut by sticking to a strict, healthy diet.
 Remove or limit your intake of gluten, dairy, soy, sugar, caffeine and alcohol, as well as other refined carbs.
 Replace digestive enzymes if needed.
 Restore good bacteria by eating a diet of fresh, organic whole foods and adding probiotics and soluble fibers that contain the good bacteria your gut needs.
 You can also take anti-inflammatory supplements like fish oil and stick to healthy fats like coconut and olive oil as well as Vitamin D which can repair the gut.
 In addition to adopting a better diet, improve your gut health by limiting your intake of NSAIDs, or nonsteroidal anti-inflammatory drugs that can damage the intestinal walls of your gut.

-Healing your leaky gut starts with improving your health!
+Above all, healing your leaky gut starts with improving your health!
 A clean diet and lifestyle can reverse leaky gut symptoms and lessen your risk of chronic illnesses and autoimmune diseases down the line.Dr.
 Lorraine Maita is a recognized and award-winning holistic, functional, and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
 Her approach is personalized, precision medicine where you are treated as the unique individual you are.
 If you’re ready to start your journey to a healthier, happier life, schedule your visit today!